fabrigeas/Cheatsets/Angular.md

 ### Providers (providedIn)

 import { Injectable } from '@angular/core';
 import { UserModule } from './user.module';

 @Injectable({
 providedIn: 'root', // provide this service to the root injector.
 This svs will be available to all the app
 providedIn: UserModule', // This service will be available to the app only iff they inport the to UserModule, alternatively add this svs to the providers: [UserService] of UserModule
 })
 export class UserService {}

 my.component.ts

 @Component({
-    providers: [UserService] // The UserService is only available to this component because the UserService set providedIn: empty
+providers: [UserService] // The UserService is only available to this component because the UserService set providedIn: empty })
-  })

-### Singleton services (A single instance of this svs exist throught out the app)
+### Singleton services (A single instance of this svs exist through out the app)

 Can be done by providing specifying the root injector in the service itself